 We believe there is substantial opportunity to continue to grow our customer base.
 We intend to drive new customer acquisition by continuing to invest significantly in sales and marketing to engage our prospective customers, increase brand awareness and drive adoption of our platform and products.
 We also plan to continue to invest in building brand awareness within the development and operations communities.
-As of March 31, 2023, we had approximately 25,500 customers spanning organizations of a broad range of sizes and industries, compared to approximately 19,800 as of March 31, 2022.
-Customers as of March 31, 2023 include approximately 1,400 customers from a prior acquisition, which did not contribute to meaningful revenue during the quarter.
+As of September 30, 2023, we had approximately 26,800 customers spanning organizations of a broad range of sizes and industries, compared to approximately 22,200 as of September 30, 2022.
 Our ability to attract new customers will depend on a number of factors, including the effectiveness and pricing of our products, offerings of our competitors and the effectiveness of our marketing efforts.